Audio headset: Telephone

 A Handset lifter is a device that automatically lifts or replaces a handset off/on a telephone.
 It is usually connected to a wireless headset and allows cordless headset use on technically primitive desk phones.

 Some phones only have a mechanical means of switchhook operation.
 The lifter allows cordless headsets to be used remotely with such phones.
 The phone user presses the appropriate headset button to either answer a call or terminate a call.
 The headset's base station's interface with the handset lifter will take the appropriate action - lift or replace the handset.

 The use of a handset lifter is considered archaic by most technical professionals.
-Technology from decades ago eliminated the need for such device, however many phones, including modern IP phones, still do not have discrete circuitry for switchhook operation.
+Technology from decades ago eliminated the need for such a device; however, many phones, including modern IP phones, still do not have discrete circuitry for switchhook operation.